 The Anatomy of an Instagram Ad

-Crafting the perfect Instagram campaign and ad takes time and testing.
+Crafting the perfect Instagram marketing campaign and ad takes time and testing.
 At a minimum, however, you’ll need to settle on each of the following elements for your campaign:

 - A goal for your campaign (likely “Get installs of your app,” but potentially “Send people to your website” or “Get video views”).